 implementation of the scheme.
 While informing that he has formulated two formulas

 for proper and successful implementation of the scheme, Pario urged contractors for

 Earlier, attending a function organized by Mata Bania Welfare Association, Pario

-called upon Mata Bania people to protect and preserve age-
+called upon Mata Bania people to protect and preserve age-old cultural heritage of

 The MLA visited Techpu and Tugne village under Gangte circle.

 Pario attended the Nyokum celebration at Chambang on February 26 as chief guest.

 Speaking on the occasion, he appealed everyone to participate the festival spontaneously

 brushing aside all differences.
 He appealed, especially younger generation, to preserve